bbc/device_api-ios/README.md

 ### Device object

-When device-api-detects a device, it returns a device object that lets you interact with and query the device with various iOS tools.
+When *DeviceAPI* detects a device, it returns a device object that lets you interact with and query the device with various iOS tools.

 For example:

         device = DeviceAPI::IOS.device(serial_id)
         device.serial # '50d9299992726df277bg6befdf88e1704f4f8f8b'
         device.model # 'iPad mini 3'

+## License

+*DeviceAPI-Android* is available to everyone under the terms of the MIT open source licence.
+Take a look at the LICENSE file in the code.

+Copyright (c) 2015 BBC